ubercomrade/esdeg/README.md

 ## Introduction
 We developed approach that estimates the enrichment of motifs respecting transcription factor binding sites (TFBS) in promoters of differentially expressed genes (DEGs) derived from RNA-seq experiment.
 The application of our tool requires designation of species (options hg38, mm10 and tair10 respect human, mouse and Arabidopsis), an input list of gene ID of GEGs is required (Ensembl ID for human/mouse, TAIR ID for Arabidopsis)

+* To see more detalies read article Transcription Factors as Important Regulators of Changes in Behavior through Domestication of Gray Rats: Quantitative Data from RNA Sequencing\*
+* To use old version of tool (input in MEME format + BaMM) use _dev_bamm_ branch

+_\* Oshchepkov, Dmitry, Irina Chadaeva, Rimma Kozhemyakina, Svetlana Shikhevich, Ekaterina Sharypova, Ludmila Savinkova, Natalya V. Klimova, Anton Tsukanov, Victor G. Levitsky, and Arcady L. Markel.
+2022.
+"Transcription Factors as Important Regulators of Changes in Behavior through Domestication of Gray Rats: Quantitative Data from RNA Sequencing" International Journal of Molecular Sciences 23, no. 20: 12269. https://doi.org/10.3390/ijms232012269_

 ## Python requirements

   * numpy